Tanzania Travel Tips

-A standard tourist visa is normally valid for three months after arrival and allows for multiple entries to Tanzania from neighbouring Kenya, Uganda and Rwanda, but not from other countries.
+A standard tourist visa is normally valid for three months after arrival and allows for multiple entries to Tanzania from neighboring Kenya, Uganda, and Rwanda, but not from other countries.

 There are three international airports.
-Dar es Salaam is used by most international airlines, and is convenient for business travellers or those exploring the southern safari circuit.
-The mainland alternative is Kilimanjaro International Airport (KIA), which lies midway between Moshi and Arusha and is well placed as a springboard for Safaris to the Serenget and other northern reserves.
+Dar es Salaam is used by most international airlines and is convenient for business travelers or those exploring the southern safari circuit.
+The mainland alternative is Kilimanjaro International Airport (KIA), which lies midway between Moshi and Arusha and is well-placed as a springboard for Safaris to the Serengeti and other northern reserves.
 Some international flights land at Zanzibar.

 Tanzania Packing List

-Anybody who intends to climbe Kilimanjaro should seek specialist advice about clothing from their operator.
+Anybody who intends to climb Kilimanjaro should seek specialist advice about clothing from their operator.

 The predominantly Islamic inhabitants of the coast and offshore islands are used to tourists and are reasonably tolerant of Western dress codes.
 Nevertheless, it is still advisable to err on the side of modesty, especially in urban settings and inhabited areas.